Timestamp without Time Zone vs Bytea in Java

 Bytea

-type in Java represents a variable-length binary string.
+The bytea type in Java represents a variable-length binary string.
 It is often used to store binary data such as images, audio files, or serialized objects.
-Unlike the timestamp without time zone
+Unlike the timestamp without time zone, the bytea type does not have any specific format for storing date and time values.
+Here is an example of how to use bytea in Java:

 import java.sql.Connection;